AlfrescoArchive/adf-examples/ADF 1.2.0/README.md

 For further information about the repository, please check the [introduction](https://github.com/Alfresco/adf-examples).

-In the folder structure you can find on sub-folder for each project.
+In this space you can find one folder for each project.
 Choose your preferred one and start from the `README` file containing the description of the use case, the prerequisites and how to make it work.